dora-team/dora.dev/hugo/content/faq/_index.md

 _DORA Core is an ongoing effort.
 Learn more, and provide feedback, in the [DORA Core GitHub Discussion](https://github.com/dora-team/dora.dev/discussions/265)._

+### Accelerate State of DevOps Report 2023

+- Where can I find the 2023 Accelerate State of DevOps survey?
+- The 2023 Accelerate State of DevOps survey is now closed.
+Thank you to everyone who participated in this year's research.
+- When will the 2023 Accelerate State of DevOps Report be released?
+- We plan to publish the 2023 Accelerate State of DevOps Report in the fourth quarter of this year.
+[Join the DORA community](https://dora.community/) to be notified when it’s released.

 ### Accelerate State of DevOps Report 2022